spring1843/go-dsa/preface.md

 Learning Data Structures and Algorithms is a journey that demands extensive reading, contemplation, and practice.
 Furthermore, this subject is also susceptible to being easily forgotten over time.
 To tackle this challenge, I embarked on compiling concise notes and saving the problems I solved for my personal use.

 This collection became a valuable resource, and I sought to share its benefits with others.
 While contemplating publishing a book, I realized that offering a public code repository has several advantages.
-Primarily a code base unlike a book is executable and testable, therefore much less prone to errors.
+Primarily a codebase unlike a book is executable and testable, therefore much less prone to errors.
 Moreover, a public code repository can be continually improved by the community whereas a book is fixed in time.

 ## Choosing Go as the Language